Are you a small business with big dreams?

 You’re not the only one sending your audience emails.
 They might already be getting beautifully designed emails from your larger-sized competitors.
 How do you stand out?
 By following the ongoing trends, of course.

 The key is to instantly grab your prospects’ attention and maintain it long enough for them to convert.
-Some email design trends for 2021 are:
+Some email design trends to follow are:

 - Neon elements on black backgrounds

 - Maximalism; busy layouts, a mix of solid colors, and bold typography

 - Gamify emails through interactive elements

 - Representation of different colors, ethnicities, and religious beliefs

 As a small business, you need to go the extra mile to woo over your prospects.
 You can do so by sending holiday emails, be it promotional or a simple wish.
 As per a study, holiday emails convert at higher rates than business as usual emails.